teracow/googliser/README.md

 This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google page-code changed in April 2016, June 2017 & August 2017.

+**Seeking macOS testers!**
+I'm hoping to check compatibility of this script on macOS with Apple's BASH.
+Please advise if you're willing to help ensure it can be run on Apple PCs.

 ---
 ## Description: